Pokémon Trading Card Game Online

 Be aware that any unused content you find may become used or removed in the future.
 Please only add things to the article that are unlikely to ever be used, or went unused for some time.
 If they do get used, please remove them from the page and specify in the edit summary!

 Pokémon Trading Card Game Online (also known as Pokémon TCG Online or PTCGO) is a free-to-play online collectable card game.

-Colorless is the only type to not feature in Daily Challenges, although an asset for it exists.
+Colorless is the only type to not feature in Daily Challenges, although an asset for it and the type reward coin exists; mentions of a deck box and card sleeve also exist in files.
 Not all types have been featured in Special Challenges, either.

 Some achievements and Gem images are still present in the files.

-Winning with any of the Lost Thunder Unown's abilities displays a "VICTORY!" screen spelled out from Unowns.
-All existing Unowns however are in the game's files, even "letters" not needed for other languages.
+Winning with any of the Lost Thunder Unown's Abilities displays a "VICTORY!"/"DEFEAT" screen spelled out with Unown.
+All existing Unown however are in the game's files, even "letters" not needed for other languages.

 More cards might have also been playable by the AI but Bulbapedia/the internet has no full documentation.
 Figure if decklists were inside early versions of the game's files.

 Many cards from the Majestic Dawn, Legends Awakened and Stormfront expansions (released before PTCGO's operations) were searchable in the Collection area when looking for not owned cards but never obtainable by players.
 Some Stormfront cards however were used by the Trainer Challenge (a short single-player campaign) AIs up to April 2013: